Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: Application to the

-In figure~\ref{fig:Mh_M3} (right panel), we show the dependence of $M_h$ as a function of $x_t$ for different values of the gluino mass parameter and fixed $\MS=3\unit{TeV}$ and $\tan\beta=12$.
-It shows that changes in $M_3$ lead to a clear deformation of the curve $M_h(x_t)$, including a change in the extent of the asymmetry.
-This behaviour can be traced back to the 2-loop \QCD\ contributions to $M_h^2$, which are linear in $M_3$ and odd in $x_t$, thus being responsible for a stronger asymmetry with growing $M_3$, c.f.\ refs.~\cite{Degrassi:2001yf,Bagnaschi:2014rsa}.
+In Figure~\ref{fig:Mh_M3} (right panel), we show the dependence of $M_h$ as a function of $x_t$ for different values of the gluino mass parameter and fixed $\MS=3\unit{TeV}$ and $\tan\beta=12$.
+It shows that changes in $M_3$ lead to a clear deformation of the curve of $M_h$ as a function of $x_t$, including a change in the extent of the asymmetry and a compression in $x_t$-direction.
+Conversely, this implies a notable $M_3$-dependence of the values of $x_t$ required to reproduce the experimental $M_h$.
+This interplay between $M_3$, $x_t$ and $M_h$ can be traced back to the 2-loop \QCD\ contributions to $M_h^2$, which are linear in $M_3$ and odd in $x_t$, thus being responsible for a stronger asymmetry with growing $M_3$, c.f.\ Refs.~\cite{Degrassi:2001yf,Bagnaschi:2014rsa}.
 Also, the strong $x_t$-dependence of the uncertainty for $M_3=9\unit{TeV}$ is remarkable, especially the strong increase for $|x_t|>1.5$.
 This again demonstrates that the effect of huge uncertainties for large $M_3$ is closely connected to the value of $x_t$.